aabluedragon/cordova-plugin-startpage/README.md

 A plugin to modify the Cordova start page in run time.

-This plugin let's you change the start page to different URLs, not restricted by the widget.content.src entry in config.xml Which is static until you provide an application update.
+This plugin let's you change the start page to different URLs, not restricted by the widget.content.src entry in config.xml which normally is static until you provide an application update.

 ## Usage
 First, reference the plugin with: